How to tell if your VPN is working and truly hiding your IP address. Updated tools for 2023.

 When you visit a website (such as www.example.com), IP addresses are used invisibly in the background to point your web browser at the right IP address for a particular website.
 When you enter a domain name to visit a website, your operating system fetches the underlying IP address from a domain name system (or DNS) server.
 This action is independent from your web browser.

-When a DNS leak occurs, your computer or Internet-enabled device starts using your regular (your ISP’s) DNS server instead of your VPN provider’s DNS server.
-When this happens it represents a significant risk as it can reveal your true IP address.
+When a DNS leak occurs, your computer or Internet-enabled device starts using your (ISP's) regular DNS server instead of your VPN provider’s DNS server.
+This is a major risk, since it can reveal your true IP address.

 In other words, a DNS leak occurs when your browser ignores your VPN set up and sends the DNS request directly to your ISP.
 Yikes!